zarkhodamoradi/Micropragrammed-Computer-Morris-Mano/README.md

 Analyze the output and behavior of the microprogrammed computer.

 Acknowledgements
-Morris Mano: The design of this microprogrammed computer is based on principles outlined in Morris Mano's book [insert book title].
+Morris Mano: The design of this microprogrammed computer is based on principles outlined in Morris Mano's book \.
 His work has been instrumental in understanding computer architecture concepts.